Allperestroika

 § The launching of the project

-The crisis of the Soviet Economy in the late 1980s forced to look for solution.
-The situation is clearly illustrated by the statistics of food products sales, published in the journal "Voprosy Economiki" (eng.
-The Economical Questions) in 1990
+The severe economic crisis of the late 1980s prompted the search for ways to reform the Soviet economy.
+The situation is vividly illustrated by the sales statistics of food products published in the Soviet journal "Questions of Economics" ("Voprosy Ekonomiki") in 1990.

-In 1989, by the decision of the First Congress of People's Deputies of the USSR, the State Commission on Economic Reform was established 3 This commission included prominent academic economists of that time: A. Aganbegyan, S. Shatalin, V. Martynov, R. Evstingeev and others.
-Grigory Yavlinsky, who had previously headed a Department in the State Committee for Labor, was also involved in the work of that Commission.
+In 1989, the GKER (State Commission for Economic Reform) was established by the decision of the First Congress of People's Deputies of the USSR.
+The Commission included prominent economists of that time, such as A. Aganbegyan, S. Shatalin, V. Martynov, R. Yevstingevev, among others.
+Grigory Yavlinsky, who previously headed a department in the State Labor Committee, was also involved in the Commission's work.

 Nevertheless, the group of experts was assembled and the process of preparing programs and proposals has begun.
 One of these programs was the so-called "500 days program" of Shatalin-Yavlinsky.
 It should be said that since 1988 Academician Shatalin was familiar with Gorbachev and was his advisor.